practicalli/software-engineering/README.md

 ## Book Overview

-A practical guide to software development practices and tools.
+A practical guide to software development principles, practices and effective use of tools.

 ## Book status